epsilion-war-mmorpg/epsilion_wars_mmorpg_automation/README.md

 `minimum_hp_level_for_grinding`: Minimum HP level to begin grinding.
 Default level is 95%.

 `notifications_enabled`: Send alerts about important events.
-On by default.
+Off by default.

 `auto_healing_enabled`: Using HP potions (I, II and III grades only).
 On by default.